calihuddleston/social-media/README.md

 ## Installation:

+Clone Repository:

 1. Open terminal.
-2. In upper corner of GitHub repo, click < Code > dropdown menu.
-3. Copy the SSH link.
-4. In terminal, type `git clone` and paste the SSH link afterwards.
+2. In terminal, type or copy and paste: git clone `git@github.com:calihuddleston/social-media.git`
-5. Hit enter.
+3. Hit enter.

-** API repo should successfully be on your desktop or downloads as a directory folder.
+NPM Packages:

+- All NPM packages required for this API (Express, Nodemon, MongoDB) are already listed as dependencies in the package.json file.
+- Ensure that Node.js is installed on your machine (you can check this by running `node -v` in the terminal).
+The `social-media` API will be invoked by entering `npm start` in the command line.
+Node.js Download: https://nodejs.org/en/download/

+1. In the terminal, `cd` into the `social-media` directory.
+2. Run `npm i` or `npm install` to install dependency node-modules.

+Start Application:

+1. You'll see the `API server running on http://localhost:3001` in the terminal console.
+You can view the app on http://localhost:3001/

-## Usage:
+## Screenshots:
 ![social-media](https://user-images.githubusercontent.com/102004484/217681731-5275f3d5-113f-4f60-95b3-5d7a65291657.png)

 https://watch.screencastify.com/v/dIT9gabYOaqdaD774fWa

-## Guidelines:

-NA

 ## Test Instructions:

 1. Ensure Insomnia is installed.
 2. If above application is not installed - follow installation instructions and install.
     Insomnia: https://insomnia.rest/
-3. Once installed - open terminal and cd into `social-media` directory.
-4. Run `npm start` to begin local host server.
-5. Open Insomnia.
+3. Open Insomnia.
-6. In the upper right corner of Insomnia - click `+ Create` dropdown menu.
+4. In the upper right corner of Insomnia - click `+ Create` dropdown menu.
-7. Click `Request Collection.`
+5. Click `Request Collection.`
-8. Name request collection and click `Create.`
+6. Name request collection and click `Create.`
-9. Click `New HTTP Request.`
+7. Click `New HTTP Request.`
-10. In the URL box, ensure HTTP request is set to desired request form (GET, PUT, DELETE, etc).
+8. In the URL box, ensure HTTP request is set to desired request form (GET, PUT, DELETE, etc).
-11. In the URL box, type the URL `localhost:3001/api/users`
+9. In the URL box, type the URL `localhost:3001/api/users`
-12. Have fun with the API and play around!
+10. Have fun with the API and play around!

 If you'd like to add users or thoughts:
 1. Ensure the HTTP request is set to `POST`